 The other event?
 Moving season.
 Like many cities, most moves within Chicago occur in the summertime.
 The city’s hot and humid summers make this process difficult, and securing moving aids can be difficult and expensive.
 Loading and unloading boxes of items and furniture is the most unpleasant part of living under a lease—wouldn’t you rather make it easier for yourself?
 Fewer items mean fewer trips up those three flights of stairs.
 The same applies if you’re thinking about hiring movers.
 Most professionals determine their rates by items and time spent.
 If you have fewer items, your rate will be significantly lower, meaning you’ll save money—and a bit of time.

 Regardless of your situation, downsizing in Chicago is a very real struggle.
 However, you don’t necessarily have to dump your old furniture in the back alley.
 The city is full of non-profit organizations who will gladly take extra belongings off your hands.
 Below is an itemized guide to some of the best, most lauded and convenient non-profits in Chicago.

 The Inner Voice—1621 W. Walnut Street, Chicago, IL

-This organization, located near Union Park in Near West Side, accepts clothing, cleaning supplies, office supplies, household items, and—most applicable—mattresses and box springs.
+This organization, located near Union Park in Near West Side, accepts clothing, cleaning supplies, office supplies, and household items.
 The non-profit benefits Chicago’s Emergency Shelter Network, which provides housing, emergency shelter, and homeless prevention services.
 If your donation is large enough, they can pick it up right from your home.
 You can drop smaller donations off at their base, located at 1621 W. Walnut St. If you have a question or would like to schedule a pickup, contact them at (312)666-8110.